VPKSoft/ConfLib/README.md

         // load the settings..
         settings.LoadSettings();
 ```
-No for the type converter:
+Now for the type converter:
 ```C#
 // get a type converter "from-to-from" string conversion for more complex types.. private void Settings_RequestTypeConverter(object sender, TypeConverterEventArgs e)